 Tracks & Minors

 Tracks and Minors

-- Analyze and write complex film and television scripts, both short and feature-length, according to industry-standard formats.
+- Write film and television scripts according to industry-standard formats.

 Connect With Us

 Graduates of our Film and Moving Image program embark on many rewarding career choices, including: